sukalyanbisui/hacktoberfest2022/README.md

 * When done, make sure your PR description shows a screenshot of the newly implemented feature so that person who will review your code will not need to run your code locally.

+* Once your PR is approved (with label of "Hacktoberfest-Accepted") your name will be automatically listed in the shiny super "contributors"list 😎

 In this repository, you can contribute by solving the excercises or issues that exist for respective chapters.
 Its a refresher cum challenge task.
 What are waiting for?